 Dissolve yeast in 1/2 cup warm water.

-In a separate large bowl combine hot water, sugar, salt, oil and 3 cups of the flour.
+In a separate large bowl combine warm water*, sugar, salt, oil and 3 cups of the flour.
 Stir well.

-Add the yeast mixture to the hot water-flour mixture.
+Add the yeast mixture to the warm water-flour mixture.
 Mix together with large wooden spoon or paddle attachment.

 After all of the flour is added and mixed in, let sit in bowl for 10 minutes.

 When the dough has risen, stir down with a large spoon.
 If making in a stand mixer, turn the machine on low for a few seconds until the dough is deflated, and push dough to bottom part of bowl with a spatula.